-Craig Parker, DPT |
+Craig Parker, DPT | Biomechanist

 Exploring science, philosophy, and human potential.

-Amongst the greatest joys I have ever known in the few precious decades I have had on this planet, at the top interleaved are these priceless few — finding beauty, experiencing the grandeur of nature, building relationships, discovering new layers of depth and complexity in the world, encountering the boundless will of the human spirit and generosity of others, adapting to intense strain, immersive learning, executing hard-earned skills, tasting exhilaration, savoring the fruit of seeds sown, successfully teaching, being of service to something or someone you believe in, and deep, meaningful connection with other sentient beings of every kind in all conceivable ways.
+Amongst the greatest joys I have ever known in the few precious decades I have had on this planet, at the top interleaved are these priceless few — finding beauty, experiencing the grandeur of nature, building relationships, discovering new layers of depth and complexity in the world, encountering the boundless will of the human spirit and generosity of others, immersive learning, adapting to intense strain, executing hard-earned skills, tasting exhilaration, savoring the fruit of seeds sown, successfully teaching, being of service to something or someone you believe in, and deep, meaningful connection with other sentient beings of every kind in all conceivable ways.
 Relationships and experience that bend time.

 Every so often, with labor upon labor and unending work to glimpse insight, when I get something right, it feels I may have found something true, and beautiful.
 It is among my highest hopes herein to shed light on such momentary phenomena, and transcend through the hardest lessons I’ve ever learned in the process of trying — always amidst trials and tribulations in the arena that we humans call life.
 And amongst such hopes, in those rarest of moments, to encounter and encapsulate what feels like magic.